Daniel-Mietchen/2016-aesir/primary.rst

 stored in the hypothes.is central database and can be retrieved on demand for any specified URL, user, group, or tag.
 Annotations are searchable along these facets as well as with free text query.
-Annotations will soon be linkable to ORCIDs, as well, tying into a global system of authorship identifiers.
+Annotations will soon be link-able to ORCIDs, as well, tying into a global system of authorship identifiers.

 Hypothes.is offers an optional overlay and enables permissionless